Tier 2 (General) visas UK

 - How many days am I allowed to stay outside UK to apply for ILR?v

-In order to meet the continuous residency requirement, applicant should not be outside UK for more than 180 whole days in any of the five consecutive 12 month periods, preceding the date of the application for indefinite leave to remain (ILR).
-The specified continuous period is counted backwards from the date of the ILR application.
+In order to meet the continuous residency requirement, applicants under the Tier 2 (General) visa category should not be outside UK for more than 180 whole days in any of the five consecutive 12 month periods, preceding the date of the application for indefinite leave to remain (ILR).
+The specified continuous period is counted backwards from the date of the ILR application for a Tier 2 (General) visa applicant.

-For example, if the date of application is 1st December 2013, the 12 months period would start from 1st December 2013 to 31st December 2012 and every consecutive year counting backwards.
+For example, if the date of application is 1st December 2013, the 12 months period would start from 1st December 2013 to 31st December 2012 and every consecutive year counting backwards for a Tier 2 (General) visa applicant.

 - Rights of Dependantsv

-Dependants (including children under 18 years of age) or (husband, wife, civil partner, unmarried partner or same-sex partner) will be eligible to live and stay in the UK with the main applicant.
+Dependants of a Tier 2 (General) visa applicant (including children under 18 years of age) or (husband, wife, civil partner, unmarried partner or same-sex partner) will be eligible to live and stay in the UK with the main applicant.
 They can live and work in the UK without any restrictions.
-They will be granted leave in line with the expiry date of the PBS migrant’s (or main applicant’s) leave.
+Dependants of a Tier 2 (General) visa applicant will be granted leave in line with the expiry date of the PBS migrant’s (or main applicant’s) leave.

-Dependants will have the following conditions attached to their leave:
+Dependants of a Tier 2 (General) visa applicant will have the following conditions attached to their leave:

 - No recourse to public funds;